orpheusdark/text-encryption/README.md

 # OrphCrypt - Encryption Decryption Tool

-OrphCrypt is a simple encryption and decryption tool built using Python and Tkinter.
+OrphCrypt is a simple and basic encryption and decryption tool built using Python and Tkinter.

 ## Features